One has

 In order to have uniform methods for the computation of elementary matrices, the

-Hessian is computed as a column vector whose components are
+Hessian is computed as a column vector

 .
 Then, with